JoyeeChen/ResearchRepo/README.md

 # ResearchRepo
 A general repository to hold all my research, especially around LLMs.

+General advice:

+For viewing files in the .eval format, using the Inspect-VSCode extension on VSCode seems quite low-friction.

 Some parts of this repo (especially if data generation and training is concerned) are inspired by work done in 2024-2025 in collaboration with Miles Tidmarsh and Jasmine Brazilek.
 Precise credit attributions, if any are needed, will be given in the particular subfolders and subfiles.